Winifred Hodge Rose

 Sif’s name itself means ‘related, relative’, connected to the plural Old Norse word sifjar meaning ‘one’s relations, family, kindred’.
 The German word Sippe means the same: kinship, consanguinity, family, relatives, kith and kin; it is also the word for a genus (one step higher than a species) in biological terminology.
 In German branches of our troth, Sif’s name is Sippe or Sibbe.
 In Old English, sibb meant ‘kinship, relationship, love, friendship, peace, happiness’—basically, the same meanings as the rune Wunjo.
 Proto-Germanic *sibja meant ‘one’s own’, a blood relation.
 Sib-related words indicating ‘relationship’ occur in all the old and modern Germanic languages.

 There is a lovely adjective used of Queen Wealhtheow in the Beowulf poem: she is called frithu-sibb folca, the frith-sib of the folk (l.
 2017).
 Heathen frith is the outgrowth of strong relationships; it is woven from the mutual trust and support that healthy interrelationships foster among us.
 I like to think of Sif as the frith-sib of all Heathen folk, related and relating to us all as a kinswoman and a leader in the kindly arts of weaving frith-relationships among us.
 Sif is related to other important Gods in our faith: she is the mother of Ullr and Thruðr, the wife of Thor, the stepmother of Magni and Modi.
+Consider this, too: Sif is surrounded by those of hasty temper—Thor and his sons, and one might include her son Ullr too, patron of duelling and single combat, among other things.
+Even so, I believe, she is expert at keeping peace and frith within their Hall!

 Consider this: Sif is the Lady of Thor’s hall Bilskirnir and of his entire realm, Thruðheim or Thruðvangar (meaning ‘strength-world’ and ‘fields of strength.’)
 The hall Bilskirnir is equipped with 540 daises; Odin, as Thor’s proud father, boasts that it is the greatest of all halls (Grimnismal vs. 24).
 ‘Daises’ are slightly raised platforms where the tables and high seats of nobles are placed, while the common folk fill many more tables on the floor level.
 If Thor’s hall has 540 such daises, that implies that there are a great many more tables for the common folk, the farmers, craftsfolk, and workers of all kinds whose patron he is.